Workers' Compensation

 Below are five important steps:

-- File a claim with the Illinois Workers’ Compensation Commission (IWCC).
+4. File a claim with the Illinois Workers’ Compensation Commission (IWCC).
 It is critical to file an Application for Adjustment of Claim in the Illinois Workers’ Compensation Commission.
 Strict time limits apply.
-This paperwork is a formal legal document and every word on it is important.
+This paperwork is a formal legal document, and every word on it is important.
 Filing should not be attempted without the assistance of an experienced lawyer.

-- Contact Our Workers' Comp Lawyers for Immediate Help Our Waukegan and McHenry County lawyers will fight for your rights.
+5. Contact Our Workers' Compensation Lawyers for Immediate Help.
+Our Waukegan and McHenry County lawyers will fight for your rights.
 “Going it alone” will delay independent medical treatment from doctors who are working for you, not the employer or the insurance company.
 “Going it alone” will likely delay or bar weekly financial aid (called “TTD”) to keep your family afloat during the healing process.
 Having an experienced lawyer on your side will give you peace of mind during this difficult time.

 Illinois Line of Duty Pension Benefits